NOTE: This will be deprecated in a future release

 This chart is produced with a high-precision LVT film recording process for the best possible density range, low noise, and fine detail.

 You’ll need a lightbox that can evenly illuminate the transmission step chart.
 9×12 inches is large enough in most cases.
 Avoid thin or “mini” models, which may not have even enough illumination.
 Fluorescent light boxes should have high frequency ballasts to eliminate flicker.
 The GLE-10 and GLE-16E, available in the Imatest store are recommended.
 LED light boxes (for example, the Artograph 12×9 inch model) are nice because they’re inexpensive, flicker-free (DC power supplies) and easy to dim (if you have a current-limited DC power supply), but they are not reliable for color measurements.

-The best available lightbox is the ITI LED Lightbox (shown on the right with the 36-patch HDR chart), available from the Imatest store.
+The best available lightbox is the Imatest LED Lightbox (shown on the right), available from the Imatest store.
 It has several advantages over the lightboxes mentioned in the previous paragraph.

-- Intensity is adjustable via a hardware knob, Bluetooth, or USB from 30-10,000 lux: a range of over 300:1, making it suitable for measurements from near-daylight to extremely dim light.
+- Intensity is adjustable via a hardware knob, Bluetooth, or USB from as low as 1 lux and up to 100,000 lux: a range of over 300:1, making it suitable for measurements from near-daylight to extremely dim light.

 |INCIDENT LIGHT MEASUREMENT

 Reflective charts: Incident light measurement is relatively straightforward.
 Place an incident illumination meter with a flat diffuser (such as the inexpensive BK615) just in front of the chart, pointed towards the camera, making sure not to block any of the illumination.
 Use the lux measurement directly.